 Mary Morton Cowan, Children's Author

-| I was born in Portland, Maine and grew up in nearby
+| I was born in Portland, Maine, and grew up in nearby

-Westbrook during the 1940s and '50s – the middle of three children!
+Westbrook – the middle of three children!

 For most of my school years I was a math student, dreaming of becoming an architect.
 I collected house plans, drew many myself, and built hundreds of miniature houses, using every block in the toy box.
 I was a sophomore at Bates College before I shifted my major to literature and music.

 After my college graduation, I married a classmate and moved away from Maine – to Rochester, New York.
 Our two children grew up there.
-Recently we moved back to Maine.
+Several years ago we moved back to Maine.
 Our daughter and her family now live in Maryland, and our son lives in Maine with his family.
 We have four grandchildren, who loved to be read to when they were very young – lucky for me, because one of my favorite activities was reading to them.

 In fact, as early as I can remember, I loved reading.
 Often, on my walk home from school, I stopped at the public library and lugged home piles of books.
 Want to know some of my favorites?